digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_FX_SWAP_VARIABLES_BEGIN
   :end-before: -- CREATE_FX_SWAP_VARIABLES_END

-The initial FX transaction can happen on the issue date or afterwards.
-It is defined by the *firstPaymentDate* variable.
+The *firstPaymentDate* variable defines the date of the initial FX transaction.
+Generally, this is on the issue date or shortly afterwards.

 Finally, we create the FX swap instrument: